Sarah Fraser Butlin KC

 Clinical Negligence

 In her clinical negligence practice, Sarah acts solely for claimants.
-She covers the full range of claims and is known for her empathetic manner combined with her razor-sharp analysis.
-Sarah's experience ranges across high value birth injury claims, spinal injury cases and delayed diagnosis of cancer.
-She has extensive experience in quantum matters and is known for her strong grasp of the minutiae in a case.
+She covers the full range of claims and has a particular interest in high value birth injury claims.
+She is known for her empathetic manner combined with her razor-sharp analysis.
+Sarah has considerable medical understanding across a range of areas arising from her long-standing practice.
+She has extensive experience in quantum matters and has a strong grasp of the minutiae in a case.

-She regularly undertakes inquest work and has had notable recent success in obtaining orders for reports to prevent future deaths.
+She regularly undertakes inquest work and has had notable recent success in obtaining orders for reports to prevent future deaths and has had particular involvement in maternal death cases.

 Chambers & Partners 2025: "Sarah is excellent all round."
 "Sarah is an excellent advocate who is always very prepared."
 (Employment)